heebeomlee/heebeomlee.github.io/_posts/2025-12-10-Feedback-Linearization.md

 ---

 #### Full State Linearization ####
-* We want all the state equations to be linearized for *Stabilization problem*
+* We want all the *state equations* to be linearized for *Stabilization problem*
 *cf.* Input-output linearization : Relation between input and output of the system to be linear for  *Tracking problem*
-    1. Consider nonlinear system described by following equations
+    1. Consider SISO nonlinear system described by following equations
     2. If **rho (relative degree) = n (dimenstion of state vector)**, we can utilize **state transformation T(x)** to transfrom the nonlinear system in to normal form → obtain full state linearization
-    3. It is demonstrated that transformation T(x) is diffemorphism (inverse transformation exsists, and both transfromation and inverse transformations are smooth functions)
+    3. It is demonstrated that transformation T(x) is diffemorphism (inverse transformation exists, and both transfromation and inverse transformations are smooth functions)
 <br>
 <div style="text-align:center;">
     <img src="../images/2025-12-10-Feedback-Linearization/image 7.png" style="width:55%;" />